Polax-Digital/polax-jekyll/_posts/2021-10-18-how-to-make-a-good-navigation-bar.md

 A good practice to define the flow of your navigation menu is to make the user find your content in no more than 3 clicks.

-There are a couple of times when this rule don’t apply, e-Commerce benign one of those, because you have to add a cart, checkout, confirmation page…
+There are cases when this rule does not apply, e-Commerce being one of those due to processes that involve a cart, because you have to add a cart, checkout, confirmation page…

 Here’s an illustrated example of the 3 levels of depth by us: